Dr. Karen Holbrook

 Assistant Vice President of Innovation and Business Development

-Dr. Greg Smogard is the Assistant Vice President of Innovation and Business Development.
-He leads the campus’ business engagement efforts with a focus on creating and enhancing mutually beneficial partnerships with businesses by leveraging the university’s resources and innovation expertise.
+Greg Smogard is the assistant vice president of innovation and business development at the University of South Florida Sarasota-Manatee campus, where he leads business engagement efforts with a focus on creating and enhancing mutually beneficial partnerships with businesses by leveraging the university’s resources and innovation expertise.

 He has worked at Fortune 500 companies and global brands in more than 40 countries and held management positions at American Express’ Latin American Division, Blockbuster/Viacom and other major corporations.

 Smogard previously worked at the Center for International Business Education and Research at the University of Miami Business School, where he served as director of the Innovators for the Americas program, an experiential entrepreneurship course that partnered Miami students and professors with their counterparts at four Latin American universities.
 He also participated in the Global Business Consulting program, which enabled MBA students to consult with international corporations.

 Smogard is author of the book, “A World of Opportunities for Aspiring Entrepreneurs: Creating Your Own Job in the New Normal.”